ryancdickson/staging/docs/BR.md

   0500a203020140
   ```

-In addition, the CA MAY use the following signature algorithm and encoding if all of the following conditions are met:
+Until 2026-09-15, the CA MAY use the following signature algorithm and encoding if all of the following conditions are met:

 * If used within a Certificate, such as the `signatureAlgorithm` field of a Certificate or the `signature` field of a TBSCertificate:
   * The new Certificate is a Root CA Certificate or Subordinate CA Certificate that is a Cross-Certificate; and,